souvenirpixels/blockchain-developer-bootcamp-final-project/README.md

 1. [In Progress] - Ability to sell as an NFT on marketplaces like Opensea
 1. [In Progress] - Circuit breaker to stop use of contract if bugs
 1. [In Progress] - Ability to stop the asset from being licenced (by burning)
+1. Ability to easily tell if a user has purchased a licence.
 1. Ability to accept different cryptocurrencies / tokens for licence purchase (for example: DAI, USDC, USDT)
 1. Ability to share revenue from a asset sale with different people at specific percentages.
 1. Ability to search a collection of assets for sale based on asset metadata.